 Marchers in Canada plead for lawmakers to drop assisted-suicide bill

-The march’s focal point always has been “the threat to life at its earliest stages through abortion,” Cardinal Thomas Collins of Toronto said in his homily at the annual pro-life Mass at Notre-Dame Cathedral Basilica.
+The march’s focal point has always been “the threat to life at its earliest stages through abortion,” Cardinal Thomas Collins of Toronto said in his homily at the annual pro-life Mass at Notre-Dame Cathedral Basilica.

 “These days, we have witnessed a growing threat to life at the other end of the earthly journey, through the misguided decision of the Supreme Court and the preparation of legislation to implement that decision throughout our land,” the cardinal told the congregation.

 “The scourge of euthanasia and assisted suicide is upon us, and we need only to look to countries of Western Europe that have gone before us down this dark path to see what is in store,” he added.

 Cardinal Thomas carried his message to Parliament Hill where he encouraged marchers to act, to join the Coalition for HealthCARE and Conscience and to promote both palliative care and pregnancy care centres.

 Archbishop Christian Lepine of Montreal told the crowd life is a “gift from God,” no matter how fragile or weak it is.